-- March 20, 2020: ED announced that all borrowers of ED-held loans would automatically have their interest rate set to 0% for at least 60 days; each borrower would have the option to suspend their payments for at least two months; and borrowers who were more than 31 days delinquent on their loans as of March 13, 2020 (or who became more than 31 days delinquent thereafter) would automatically have their payments suspended. - March 27, 2020: Congress and the President enacted the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act; P.L.
+March 20, 2020: ED announced that it would set the interest rate on all ED-held loans to 0% for at least 60 days; give borrowers of these loans the option to suspend their payments for at least two months; and automatically suspend payments on such loans that were more than 31 days delinquent as of March 13, 2020 (or that became more than 31 days delinquent thereafter).

+March 27, 2020: Congress and the President enacted the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act; P.L.
 116-136).
 The CARES Act suspended interest accrual, monthly loan payments, and involuntary collections on Direct Loan program loans and ED-held FFEL program loans through September 30, 2020.
-It also specified that suspended payments were to count toward the 120 monthly payments required under the Public Service Loan Forgiveness (PSLF) program, toward the 20- or 25-year repayment periods under the income-driven repayment (IDR) plans, and toward the nine voluntary payments required for individuals to rehabilitate their defaulted loans.
-Soon thereafter, ED specified that these policies would apply to ED-held Perkins Loans. - August 21, 2020: ED announced, in accordance with a Presidential Memorandum dated August 8, 2020, an extension of the interest, payment, and collections suspensions through December 31, 2020. - December 4, 2020: ED announced an extension of the interest, payment, and collections suspensions through January 31, 2021.
+It specified that suspended payments were to count toward the 120 monthly payments required under the Public Service Loan Forgiveness (PSLF) program, the 20- or 25-year repayment periods under the income-driven repayment (IDR) plans, and the nine voluntary payments required for individuals to rehabilitate their defaulted loans.
+Soon thereafter, ED specified that these policies would apply to ED-held Perkins Loans.

+August 21, 2020: ED announced, in accordance with a Presidential Memorandum dated August 8, 2020, an extension of the interest, payment, and collections suspensions through December 31, 2020.

+December 4, 2020: ED announced an extension of the interest, payment, and collections suspensions through January 31, 2021.